t73fde/sx/sxhtml/README.md

 Similar for Jinja.
 The html/template library for Go requires the developer to correctly specify the adequate escaping mode.

-This is because string template libraries operates on, well, the string level.
+This is because string template libraries operates just at the string level.
 All structure of the HTML text is lost.

 By using a structured representation of HTML, the HTML generator knows about